Skip to content

 ycoords = np.asanyarray(ycoords)

-# Ensuring that the coordinate projection is in degrees:
+# Ensure that the coordinate projection is in degrees.

 x_targets, _, _ = _crs_coord_project(ax.projection, xcoords, ycoords, proj).T